johnfairh/CRuby/README.md

 ## Usage

+`CRuby` comes set up to use the macOS system Ruby and the Xcode found at `/Applications/Xcode.app` to provide C headers.

+If you want to use a different Ruby, or if your Xcode is in a different spot, then you have to use the `cfg-cruby` script to rewrite the build files.

+For options other than macOS system Ruby, `cfg-cruby` generates a custom pkg-config file called `CRuby.pc` that can be passed directly to `swift build` or manually copied into your Xcode project settings.

+### Swift Package Manager

 Include this repo as a dependency in your project:
 ```swift
 .package(url: "https://github.com/johnfairh/CRuby/", majorVersion: 1)
 ```

-`CRuby` comes set up to use the macOS system Ruby and the Xcode found at `/Applications/Xcode.app`.
-If you want to use a different Ruby then you have to use the `cfg-cruby` script to rewrite the build files.
-If not using Xcode then `cfg-cruby` generates a custom pkg-config file to simplify passing flags to `swift build`.

-For example to configure to use Ruby 2.4.1 managed by `rbenv`:
+To use a Ruby other than macOS system default you need to reconfigure.
+For example to set up Ruby 2.4.1 managed by `rbenv`:
 ```shell
 swift package edit CRuby
 ./Packages/CRuby/cfg-cruby --mode rbenv --name 2.4.1